msierraltav/fake-course-manager/readme.md

     dotnet run
 ```

-Api will be available in (http:localhost:5020)[http:localhost:5020]
+Api will be available at (http:localhost:5020)[http:localhost:5020]

 also is posible see the Api documetnation : (http://localhost:5020/swagger/)[http://localhost:5020/swagger/]